-Losing your job is tough in so many ways, and it’s a major life event.
+Losing your job is tough in so many ways, especially if it all went down suddenly thanks to the coronavirus.
+Losing your job at any time is a major life event.
 But whatever the reason you find yourself out of work, you can move straight to buying a health insurance plan in the government health care marketplace.

-This is thanks to the Affordable Care Act (ACA) of 2010 (commonly known as “Obamacare”).
-It gives unemployed workers the chance to apply for health care during a special enrollment period which is 60 days after you lose your employer’s health insurance coverage.2 This is a big deal if you just lost your job and have a family dependent on you for health care.
+The Affordable Care Act (ACA) of 2010 (commonly known as “Obamacare”) gives unemployed workers the chance to apply for health care during a special enrollment period.
+This time frame is 60 days after you lose your employer’s health insurance coverage.4 That’s a big deal if you just lost your job and have a family dependent on you for health care.

 And speaking of family, when you do apply for new coverage, you’ll find out if you qualify for any savings on your premiums, tax credits or low-cost coverage through Medicaid or the Children’s Health Insurance Program (CHIP).

-Even if the job market is booming, there’s a chance you could find yourself out of work for some period of time.
+With everything going on in the world right now, there’s a chance you could find yourself out of work for a long period of time.
 Or you might be scraping by on a low income.
 But this still means you need health care.
 So what are your options?